Excel RANK Function

 - number - The number to rank.

-- array - An array that contains the numbers to rank against.
+- ref - The range that contains numbers to rank against.

 - order - [optional] Whether to rank in ascending or descending order.